 Download Visiting (non-USF student) Disciplinary Clearance Form (PDF)

 Take note of any language pre-requisites before you apply to a program.
 Many of USF’s Central and South American programs require Spanish proficiency or the equivalent in that you have taken at least four or five semesters of college-level Spanish.
-Most programs, however, are open to all levels of language, but it your responsibility to meet program-specific language pre-requisites.
+Most programs, however, are open to all levels of language, but it is your responsibility to meet program-specific language pre-requisites.

 Some programs offer pre-semester intensive language classes at an additional cost.
 USF offers two intensive language summer programs in Puebla, Mexico and Madrid, Spain that you may want to explore as an option before study abroad.